 The EU has operated an arms embargo on Burma in various forms since 1996 and the early 1990s.
 The embargo covers arms, munitions and military equipment.
 Subsequent resolutions have extended the embargo to cover equipment that might be used for internal repression or terrorism.
-Since 2012, though most sanctions were lifted on the Burmese government, the arms embargo was maintained.
+In 2012 most EU sanctions on the Burmese government were lifted.
+However, the arms embargo was maintained.
 In reaction to widespread violence and human rights violations by the military and security forces against minority groups in Rakhine, Kachin and Shan States the EU reconfirmed and widened the scope of the arms embargo.

 The European Union established an arms embargo on Burma at some point prior to the agreement on a Common Position on Burma/Myanmar 1996/635/CFSP in October 1996.
 The Common position reaffirms the following measures that had already been adopted in 1990 and confirmed in a Declaration by the General Affairs Council on 29 July 1991: